 Hacienda Los Reyes

 La Guacima is known for its racetrack, which has been turned into a famous location, Parque Viva, for concerts.
-La Guacima is now the fastest growing county of Alajuela.
-While still a rural area in the 90’s, you will find large condominiums and communities there.
+La Guacima is now the fastest-growing county of Alajuela.
+While still a rural area in the ’90s, you can discover Alajuela condominiums and communities all over.

 Did we give you enough reasons to start to discover Alajuela?
 Are you ready for your search for the property of your dreams?
 Then contact us now.